-The image library also doesn’t seem to have been updated, which is a shame, as we ran in to some problems with it last time.
+The image library also doesn’t seem to have been updated since our last Visme review, which is a shame, as we ran in to some problems with it last time.
 The available images, though beautiful, are limited in selection compared to most other stock image search engines, and most of my searches brought up results which were only tangentially related to my search terms.

 My favourite Visme feature is the massive selection of templates, which cater for just about every need one could possibly imagine.
 Compared to PowerPoint and most other mainstream content creation applications, Visme seriously have this one nailed.
 The platform is hugely flexible for making different types of content; there is a vast library of new built-in presentation and infographic templates, as well as other options for creating ebooks, web graphics (email headers, etc.), social graphics (think Facebook and banners), and printables (posters, flyers, etc.).

 The presentation templates available through the software are really beautiful.
 There is a huge range of types of template too (maps, charts, quotes slides, etc), which allows you to tailor your slide deck exactly to suit your flow of content, without losing the consistency of your overall design theme.
-Now it’s also possible to set the design template to your brand guidelines, which is a handy new feature.
+Since our last Visme review, it’s become possible to set the design template to your brand guidelines, which is a handy new feature.
 The built-in templates are relatively straightforward to edit, though the controls take a little getting used to (some buttons aren’t exactly where you would expect them to be, such as for editing the line colour of a shape).

 The infographic templates are all visually appealing, and have tons of functionality.
 I love the editability of the graphs and charts, and how easy it is to tailor fonts and colours to fit in with your overall design theme.
 But even with this range of capability, it is difficult to create something outside the specification of the original purpose of the infographic.
 Creating a truly custom-made infographic would be hard work – the ones provided are all very specific, and it would take tremendous effort to edit the general layout and content.
 That said, there is a handy search bar for finding the type of infographic you want, which makes sourcing the most appropriate template a little easier.

-It looks like the animation software remains much the same as previously.
+It looks like the animation software remains much the same as when we previously reviewed Visme.
 There are three entrance and exit animations: fly in/out, fade and pop, and these are easily managed in a handy pop-out pane at the top right of the screen.

 The animation timeline has been moved into a more obscure location, though, and is noticeably more difficult to use.
 I had to use the “Help” function to find it, hidden away in the objects pane on the right of the screen.
 Once clicked, the pane fills the whole screen, which makes identifying the objects you want to animate a nuisance.
 It would be useful if it was possible to name the objects on each slide to overcome this issue.